 Call for information on synthetic pyrethroids

-We are calling for information about the use of synthetic pyrethroids in New Zealand.
+We received around 520 responses to our call for information on the 11 synthetic pyrethroids and their use in New Zealand.

 We recently determined that there are grounds to reassess 11 synthetic pyrethroid insecticides which are used in a variety of settings, including in agriculture, bed bug and flea treatments, and in household fly sprays and automatic dispensers.

 Nine of the synthetic pyrethroids we are seeking information for are listed on the newly released priority chemicals list which are around 40 chemicals that we believe are most in need of review.

 We asked for information on products containing any of the 11 synthetic pyrethroids, which are available in off-the-shelf products for use in the home and garden, and products used professionally in the agriculture and commercial sectors (for example in crop protection products, timber treatments, and veterinary medicines).

 Information we were looking for

 Responding to this call for information was voluntary.
 We appreciate the information industry and users provided us with on the current use, practices, and benefits of these synthetic pyrethroids.